-The following table presents our operating results for each of the eight fiscal quarters in the period ended October 31, 2007.
+The following table presents our operating results for each of the eight fiscal quarters in the period ended October 31, 2008.
 The information for each of these quarters is derived from our unaudited interim financial statements and should be read in conjunction with our audited consolidated financial statements included in this Annual Report.
 In our opinion, all necessary adjustments, which consist only of normal and recurring accruals, have been included to fairly present our unaudited quarterly results.
 The California crop is highly seasonal and is characterized by crop volume and price changes.
 Historically, we receive and sell a substantially lesser number of California avocados in our first fiscal quarter.
+Certain items in the prior period amounts have been reclassified to conform to the current period presentation.